When it comes to building your wealth and achieving financial freedom, growth and income are two of the most important components of the formula.

 At this stage of your wealth journey, growth is less important, because if you have been successful in phase one, you will have a substantial portfolio of assets that are still growing in value, and may even be providing substantial income as well.

-Coming back to tax, now that you don’t have a wage coming in, your tax circumstances will have changed and therefore it is likely that the contribution you make by paying tax will not have the same impact it would have in the building phase.
+Coming back to tax, now that you don’t have a wage coming in, your tax circumstances will have changed.
+Therefore it is likely that the contribution you make by paying tax will not have the same impact it would have in the building phase.

 But I Want Both…